satoridev-web/satori-studio/docs/SATORI-STUDIO-STANDARDS-v1.0.md

 - Stored values are scaffold-only in this phase and do not override SCSS tokens or builder defaults yet.

 ### 1.5 Admin Navigation
-- SATORI Studio remains a top-level admin hub that opens the legacy welcome/settings screen (BB Lite splash) at the slug `satori-studio` for both the main menu and its first submenu.
+- SATORI Studio remains a top-level admin hub that opens the legacy welcome/settings screen (BB Lite splash) at the legacy Beaver Builder slug `fl-builder-settings` for both the main menu and its first submenu so Beaver Builder CSS/JS enqueue rules continue to run unmodified.
 - The Global Settings screen uses the distinct slug `satori-studio-global-settings` and is reachable from the SATORI Studio Settings sidebar or direct URL; the Global Settings submenu entry stays removed by design.

 ---